jwhitbeck/dendrite/www/content/tutorial.md

 Let's get started with dendrite.
 This tutorial will take you through the basics of file I/O, show you how take advantage of the columnar format for your queries, and how to efficiently apply transformations on reads.

-The examples below assume that you have required the `dendrite.core` namespace as follows:
+The examples below assume that you have started a REPL in the dendrite project and required the `dendrite.core` namespace as follows:

 {{< highlight clojure >}}
 (require '[dendrite.core :as d])